-- and the circumstances of the breach result in further actions such as education, remediation, probation, dismissal from a course or program or failure to promote.
-In each case, a range of actions will be considered, and an action appropriate to the particular breach will be applied.5 - b.
+- b.
 This statement does not replace legal or ethical standards defined by organizations or bodies such as the College of Physicians and Surgeons of Ontario, the Canadian Medical Association, the Royal College of Physicians and Surgeons of Canada or the College of Family Physicians of Canada. - c.
 Action by an assessing body does not preclude action under other University or Institutional policy, or other civil remedies (under statute including PHIPA, the Criminal Code; or civil action).